-Jean Venables, former President of the Institution of Civil Engineers, UK
+Jean Venables, former President of the Institution of Civil Engineers, UK we seek to protect and enhance ecological resources

 Ecology

 We understand that our people, customers and local communities care about the natural world.
 We look to go beyond protecting ecological resources and to enhancing the ecology of our projects.